 It is critical to know what customers want and what motivates them to think about the client’s experience.
 Once you do this, you can use your applied empathy to consciously and intuitively understand and see the world from their perspective.

-It helps you intuitively interpret the context and understand the pressures the facing your customer.
+It helps you intuitively interpret the context and understand the pressures facing your customer.
 The key to understanding another person is empathetic listening – trying to understand everything (including the nonverbal signals) the other person is communicating.
 What’s emotions are motivating them?
 You hear for feeling, for meaning, for behavior and other signs.

 Focus on developing conversations, not marketing campaigns.